-Snell takes no-hitter into 7th, Padres beat Met...
+Snell Takes No-Hitter Into 7th, Padres Beat Met...

 - News Article

+by: New York Mets News And Updates From CBS 2 New York – CBS New York — CBS New York 10m

-Blake Snell took a no-hitter into the seventh inning, Manny Machado hit an early homer and the San Diego Padres beat...
+Blake Snell took a no-hitter into the seventh inning, Manny Machado hit an early homer and the Padres beat the Mets 2-0 Friday night.

 More Recent New York Mets Articles